-Izabella Petrut is an artist who makes jewelry.
-She hand-makes each ring, necklace, brooch and pair of earrings herself, in her studio in Vienna, Austria.
-She likes to experiement with a plethora of materials such as silver, gold, iron, brass, pigments, epoxy resin, pretious and natural stones, textile, paper, food, toys, ready mades, roller skates and many more.
-She likes to take advantage of the serendipity and the beauty of what every moment can bring into the aesthetic of a piece of jewelry, therefore each of her pieces are unique.
+Izabella Petrut is an artist and designer who hand-makes each ring, necklace, brooch and pair of earrings herself, in her studio in Vienna, Austria.
+Izabella likes to experiment with a plethora of materials like silver, gold, iron, brass, pigments, epoxy resin, pretious and natural stones, textile, paper, food, toys, ready mades, roller skates and many more.
+In her work, she likes to take advantage of the serendipity and the beauty of what every moment can bring into the aesthetic of a piece of wearable sculpture, therefore, each of her pieces are unique and tells a story.